Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 Wrapping (the Pinterest-worthy part).

-Since you will be attaching all of the boxes together, you want to wrap them each individually first.
+Since you will be attaching all of the boxes together, you want to wrap them individually first.

 Mix and match, or keep them all the same.
 It’s all up to you!